Evermore Park: Evermore Park

 Evermore Park was created by Ken Bretschneider, the founder of DigiCert.
 According to Bretschneider, the idea for Evermore partially arose from his tradition of elaborately decorating his home in Lindon, Utah for Halloween each year.
 The concept for Evermore Park was debuted at Salt Lake ComicCon in 2014, with the park announced to be opened the next year.
 Josh Shipley left Walt Disney Imagineering to become CCO of Evermore in 2017.
 The park had its grand opening on September 29, 2018.

 The park experienced financial difficulties, with some buildings and areas of the park remaining unfinished throughout the park's life.
 By June 2020, several lawsuits had been filed against Evermore by contractors who had not been paid in full for the construction of the park's buildings.
 One of the attraction ideas Bretschneider and visual effects artist Curtis Hickman had envisioned for the project, which would combine virtual reality with a physical environment, was spun off from Evermore into a separate business known as The Void, which also faced difficulty due to the COVID-19 pandemic.

 In 2021, many of the park's actors were laid off, and the land and buildings of the park were sold to Brandon Fugal, the chairman of Colliers International-Utah, a part of Colliers International, reportedly allowing the park to break even.
+On November 5, 2022, YouTuber Jenny Nicholson released a video essay, detailing the history of the park, as well as how the gameplay worked.
+The video has 15M views as of July 2026, and inspired a parody musical detaling the park, Everfolk.
 On April 8, 2024, Fugal announced that the park's previous tenants had defaulted and been evicted from the property, and that a "new enterprise" would be making improvements to the park.